The Museum is packed to the rafters with military-related artefacts.

 Currently this room holds objects relating to the history of our Territorial Army battalions and their Militia and Volunteer predecessors.

 German breast plate captured during World War 1.

 This beautiful room displays some of our most valued paintings and silver from all forebears of The Duke of Lancaster's Regiment.
 It also houses the silver drums of the 82nd Regiment of Foot (2nd Battalion, The South Lancashire Regiment).
 The drums were presented in memory of all their comrades who fell in the First World War.

 The Regimental Chapel

 The Garrison Church of St Alban was completed in 1848 and is the second oldest Garrison Church in use in the United Kingdom.
-In 2006 it was named as the Chapel of The Duke of Lancaster’s Regiment.
-The Church contains some wondrous Regimental Colours, beautiful stained glass windows and memorials to the Regiment.
+In 2006 it was named as the Chapel of The Duke of Lancaster's Regiment.
+The Church contains many colourful Regimental and other unit Colours, beautiful stained glass windows and memorials to the Regiment.

 Unit Colours laid up in the Chapel